Countries

 Publications

-Too often in Africa, new health knowledge is not implemented in the community, because proposed changes do not fit local context/culture, lack local champions, or have limited available resources.
+Too often in Africa new health knowledge is not implemented in the community, because proposed changes do not fit local context/culture, lack local champions, or have limited available resources.
 Daily health care demands end up taking precedence over developing strategies to improve the system.
 Imported, top-down change ideas have also failed if they are context and culturally inappropriate.
-The need in Africa to build research capacity so local health care providers can solve local problems was recognized by African leaders and governments as an urgent problem many years ago.
+The need to build research capacity so local health care providers can solve local problems was recognized by African leaders and governments as an urgent problem many years ago.
 However, lack of training, funding opportunities, and mentors has proven to be a major obstacle in the countries needing improved research capacity the most.

 MicroResearch ensures small research projects will have a real impact on health.
 Teaching research skills across the entire health-care provider spectrum and within the community unleashes a local culture of inquiry, to identify and solve new problems.